nlnwa/research-services/docs/gephi.md

 ---

 # Gephi
-Gephi allow you to visualise networks, such as relations between domains.
+Gephi allow you to visualise networks, such as domain clusters and relations between domains.
 {: .fs-6 .fw-300 }

 ![](./images/gephi.png)